-#14208 97695 DNY PO

 Our commitment to safety

-Learn to detect gas leaks

 To ensure public safety and service reliability, National Grid crews continually test, inspect, repair and improve our pipelines and monitor for potential gas leaks.
 We work very closely with industry and government agencies on a variety of pipeline safety measures to protect your community:

-Workforce training (Excavators and HVAC) Visual pipeline and
+- Workforce training (Excavators and HVAC)

+- Visual pipeline and gas meter inspections

-Pipeline design and
+- Pipeline design and construction techniques

-- Public education programs - Coordination with New York 811 - Industry safety practices gas meter inspections and government oversight - Pipeline markers and construction techniques facility mapping le train local first esponders to prevent and prepare for gas hese drills and exercises test procedures, logistics, communications and more.
-If you would like to view emergency response plans for your community, contact your National Grid regional director of external affairs.
+National Grid's pipelines quietly, reliably and efficiently deliver natural gas every day to our residential. commercial and industrial customers.

+Damage to our pipelines can cause dangerous gas leaks that have the potential to ignite or explode.
+We encourage you to learn the location of gas pipelines in your community and help protect them from damage.

+Many pipelines are underground

+in public areas.
+Line markers are

+on the marker immediately.

+facility mapping